wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 ### Testing and error messages

+- It might be useful to have a notion of a read-only table.
+Such a table would be great for unit tests, because we could initialize a shared table once and then share it across a lot of read-only tests.
+This would probably speed up the tests a lot!
 - Need comprehensible error message if the user does not have Cassandra running (need an error message that is better than a stack trace)
 - Desperately need more unit tests for the Cassandra / Hadoop code that I wrote, also for the